shsagir/play-area-sync/docs/migrate-uni-to-pro.md

 ### Check the install guides

 We have written install guides for all popular frameworks and CMS.
 Have a look at our [all articles list](all-articles) and see if your framework/CMS is available as an install guide for the Professional Stack.
-Read the article to learn how to deal with it.
-The following examples focus on general steps to migrate.
+Read those articles for specifics - the following examples focus on general steps to migrate.

 ### Create a new Professional App

 First you need to create a new Professional App in the Dashboard.
-Choose "Create a new App" on the Dashboard Home > choose a professional Stack App, start with the smallest preset, you can add everything else later on.
-Later on when all is migrated, you can remove the old Universal App, but that's for later.
+Choose "Create a new App" on the Dashboard Home > choose a professional Stack App, start with the smallest sensible preset (check out the [specs page](//www.fortrabbit.com/specs-pro)), you can add or scale everything later on.
+At the end, when all is migrated, you can remove the old Universal App, but that's for later.

 ### Copy settings